COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 ### 3.4 Semi-Empirical

-Category `_semiempirical_[]`: Subgroup for CSP Structure Ranking methods that use Semi-Empirical methods.
+Category `_semiempirical.[]`: Subgroup for CSP Structure Ranking methods that use Semi-Empirical methods.
 For these fields to be used, the `_compchem.method` should be set to "Semi-Empirical".